Climbing the formidable Crib Goch Snowdon for sensational views

 Does Crib Goch lead to Snowdon summit?

-Crib Goch Snowdon Parking
+Crib Goch Parking

 There is a car park at the start and finish at Pen Y Pass car park however, it is pretty pricey (see below).
 There are laybys further down but they are very limited.
 You would also have to pay for these and walk further to get to Pen Y Pass.
 If you do wish to park at Pen Y Pass you would need to pre-book your parking ahead of time.